grnet/gnt-networking/docs/routed.rst

 Routed Setup
 ------------

-In the following section we are going to describe how we can achive a routed setup for a specific subnet across the data center.
+In the following section we are going to describe how we can achieve a routed setup for a specific subnet across the data center.
 We distinguish here two ways to do that: